GALE Phase 2 Arabic Broadcast Conversation Speech Part 1

 The broadcast conversation recordings in this release feature interviews, call-in programs and round table discussions focusing principally on current events from the following sources: Al Alam News Channel, based in Iran, Al Arabiya, a news television station based in Dubai, Aljazeera, a regional broadcaster located in Doha, Qatar, Al Ordiniyah, a national broadcast station in Jordan, Lebanese Broadcasting Corporation, a Lebanese television station, Nile TV, a broadcast programmer based in Egypt, Oman TV, a national broadcaster located in the Sultanate of Oman, Saudi TV, a national television station based in Saudi Arabia and Syria TV, the national television station in Syria.
 A table showing the number of programs and hours recorded from each source is contained in the readme file.

-This release contains 143 audio files presented in Waveform Audio File format (.wav), 16000 Hz single-channel 16-bit PCM.
+This release contains 143 audio files presented in flac compressed Waveform Audio File format (.flac), 16000 Hz single-channel 16-bit PCM.
 Each file was audited by a native Arabic speaker following Audit Procedure Specification Version 2.0 which is included in this release.
 The broadcast auditing process served three principal goals: as a check on the operation of the broadcast collection system equipment by identifying failed, incomplete or faulty recordings, as an indicator of broadcast schedule changes by identifying instances when the incorrect program was recorded, and as a guide for data selection by retaining information about program genre, data type and topic.

 Please listen to this sample.